Alcaro/misctoys/lazinessbugs.md

 solution.
 Where did DCC0 come from, anyways?

 (Originally found by typoing something in PuTTY.
-Its default charset is ISO-8859-1; combine that with a Swedish keyboard, where we have åäö, invalid UTF-8 is rather easy.)
+Its default charset is ISO-8859-1; combine that with a Swedish keyboard, where we have åäö, and you get invalid UTF-8 quite fast.)

 Erlang Solutions
 ----------------